Light (anti)nuclei production in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}=5.02$ TeV: Introduction

 The SHM successfully describes hadron yields in heavy-ion collisions, in particular in central collisions and at midrapidity~\cite{Andronic:2017pug}.
 The production of nuclei is solely determined by their quantum numbers and masses~\cite{Donigus:2020ctf}.
 For more peripheral heavy-ion collisions or even smaller collision systems such as pp and p--Pb, one needs to switch from a grand canonical ensemble to a canonical description of the relevant quantum numbers (baryon number $B$, charge $Q$, and strangeness $S$)~\cite{Vovchenko:2018fiy,Vovchenko:2019kes}.
 The canonical ensemble requires a local conservation of each quantum number in a particular volume $V_\mathrm{c}$, the so called correlation volume.
 Interestingly, $V_\mathrm{c}$ cannot be unambiguously determined from first principles~\cite{Castorina:2013mba}, but it can be constrained from measurements of the event-by-event number fluctuation of net protons~\cite{Vovchenko:2019kes,ALICE:2019nbs} or deuterons~\cite{ALICE:2022amd}.
 Other approaches include a non-equilibrium treatment of the quantum numbers in question (see Ref.~\cite{Donigus:2020ctf} and references therein) or even a partial chemical equilibrium (PCE)~\cite{Xu:2018jff,Vovchenko:2019aoz,Neidig:2021bal}.

 In this article, the production of deuterons, tritons and \Hee and their antiparticles in \PbPb collisions at a centre-of-mass energy per nucleon pair $\snn = 5.02$ TeV is reported.
-The \pt-integrated yields, the coalescence parameters and the ratios to protons are compared with nucleon coalescence and statistical hadronisation models.
+The \pt-integrated yields, the coalescence parameters (calculated using average of protons and antiprotons, since they are found to be produced in same abundance at the LHC energies~\cite{ALICE:2019hno}.) and the ratios to protons and antiprotons are compared with nucleon coalescence and statistical hadronisation models.